-For most, the beginning of fall means crisp nights, foggy mornings, falling leaves, hot chocolate, a trip to the pumpkin patch, fall gardens, etc. However, for football fans fall marks the end of a 7 month countdown and the beginning of football season or more accurately: tailgating season.
+For most, the beginning of fall means crisp nights, foggy mornings, falling leaves, hot chocolate, a trip to the pumpkin patch, fall gardens, etc. However, for football fans, Fall marks the end of a 7-month countdown to the beginning of football season or more accurately: tailgating season.

 Sports fans in the United States are estimated to spend nearly $12 billion annually on tailgating activities.
-In fact, each year it is estimated that nearly 50 million sports fans, in the United States alone, participate in tailgating activities, 35% of which are so devoted to the pregame festivities that they never even attend the actual sporting event.
+In fact, each year it is estimated that nearly 50 million American sports fans participate in tailgating activities, 35% of which are so devoted to the pregame festivities that they never even attend the actual sporting event.

 Just like any other party, a successful tailgating experience takes planning and preparation to enjoy it in a safe and fun manner.
-So before you pack your cooler, grill and camp chairs you may want to read this list of the top tailgating tips we have compiled to insure your tailgating party is a hit:
+So, before you pack your cooler, grill and camp chairs you may want to read this list of our top tailgating tips to ensure your tailgating party is a hit:

-- Make sure meat is cooked to correct temperature to lessen risk of food-borne illness.
+- Make sure meat is cooked to the correct temperature to lessen the risk of food-borne illness.

-- Properly store both hot and cold food- Typically food is safe to eat within 2 hours of food prep unless it is over 90 degrees then eat within 1 hr.
+- Properly store both hot and cold food- Typically food is safe to eat within 2 hours of food prep unless it is over 90 degrees then eat it is only safe to eat within 1 hr.